Digging Up Dead Doctors

 I am now working on a novel about a medical murder in 19th century Salem.
 So, of course,(the procrastination thing again) I am leaving for London.
 Who knows what I will discover there?
 How many long dead doctor’s notes I will dig up?

 EJ Wagner is a crime historian and author of the Edgar winning “The Science of Sherlock Holmes”.
 She has written for Ellery Queen, The NY Times, Lancet, and Smithsonian Magazine, among others.

-She is currently working on a novel and the traveling Museum exhibit “Sherlock Holmes: The International Exhibit” which will open in October at the Oregon Museum of Science and Industry.
-Among the artifacts displayed will be a spectroscope.
+She is currently working on a novel and the traveling Museum exhibit “Sherlock Holmes: The International Exhibit” which is currently at the Oregon Museum of Science and Industry and soon to open in Ohio.

 Her website is http://www.ejwagner-crimehistorian.com/